 - You can also add onions and peppers to the snow peas stir fry to make a hearty meal.

 Snow peas don’t have a long shelf life, so after purchasing or picking these peas, you can store them in your refrigerator for 2-3 days before the quality will begin to diminish.
 After 2-3 days, the peas will have less of a crunch, and their slightly sweet flavor will also begin to disappear.

 Snap Peas vs. Snow Peas

-Snap peas are often mistaken for snow peas, but in fact, snap peas are actually a cross between snow peas and garden peas.
-This hybrid is closer in appearance and flavor to snow peas, but tend to be slightly sweeter.
-Also commonly known as sugar-snap peas, these are also eaten in the pod (whole), and have the same tough string along the seam of the pod that should be removed before eating.
+Snap peas are often mistaken for snow peas, but in fact, snap peas are a cross between snow peas and garden peas.
+This hybrid is closer in appearance and flavor to snow peas but tends to be sweeter.
+Also commonly known as sugar-snap peas, these are eaten in the pod (whole) and have the same tough string along the seam of the pod that should be removed before eating.